 7. Surf (or spectate) at Zippers

 Surfing is a huge draw for Baja, and Zippers, at Mile 17 on the Cabo Corridor, is one of the best spots.
-You'll want a south swell and some experience if you plan to paddle out - this is not a beginner break, but it's great to watch even from shore as people glide in towards shore.
+You'll want a south swell and some experience if you plan to paddle out - this is not a beginner's break - but it's great to watch even from shore as people glide in on the waves.

 8. Get romantic at Lover’s Beach